ms/buildtogether.tech/fairness/index.md

 ## Being an Ally

-But suppose you are a straight, physically able, white or Asian male without mental health issues---why should you feel compassion toward people who are marginalized because they aren't these things?
-One argument is self-interest: study after study has shown that more diverse teams perform better, that companies with more diverse management are more profitable, and so on
+But suppose you are a straight, physically able, white or Asian male without mental health issues---why should you are about people who are marginalized because they aren't these things?
+One argument is self-interest: study after study has shown that more diverse teams perform better, that companies with more diverse management are more profitable, and so on <cite>Zhan2020</cite>.
-<cite>Zhan2020</cite>.

 <div class="callout" markdown="1">